MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-stores-and-test-buckets.md

 # A/B Testing with Stores and Test Buckets

 In our [Stores and Sales](../../commerce/stores/stores-and-sales.md) tutorial, we demonstrate how to set up a store and make a few items available to a player at special or alternate prices.
-In our [Creating A/B Tests](creating-ab-tests.md) tutorial, we demonstrate how to create A/B tests and form player buckets for random, percentage-based user distribution.
+In our [A/B Testing Quickstart](ab-testing-quickstart.md), we demonstrate how to create A/B tests and form player buckets for random, percentage-based user distribution.

 This tutorial lets you combine these features, and produce several versions of the store available to different A/B testing groups (buckets).